-Additionally, if the online casino offers some type of 2 factor authentication for your account, use it so that you account is safer.
-2 factor authentication works by using your password at the time of login as well as a code sent to your mobile phone or email that checks to make sure its really you.
+Additionally, if the online casino offers some type of 2-factor authentication for your account, use it so that your account is safer.
+2-factor authentication works by using your password at the time of login, as well as a code sent to your mobile phone or email that checks to make sure it’s you.

 Responsible Gambling At Online Casinos

-Gambling responsibly at a casino is both your responsibility as a player and the casinos responsibility as the platform owner .
-On their end the casino is liable to a certain extent for not identifying players who are gambling excessively both with time spent and money and on your end, you have to know your personal limits.
+Gambling responsibly at a casino is both your responsibility as a player and the casino’s responsibility as the platform owner.
+On their end the casino is liable to a certain extent for not identifying players who are gambling excessively both with time spent and money and on your end, you have to know your limits.

 How A Casino Keeps You Safe

-Over the years, online casinos have come under scrutiny for sometimes allowing players to excessively gamble or spend time on their websites and that has led casinos to develop ways to help players help themselves.
-The main way they do that is by offering you options within your own account that let you set deposit limits per day, week or month.
-This is the most basic of self restraint methods as it only lets you top up your account to a certain level and stops you playing when that budget runs out.
+Over the years, online casinos have come under scrutiny for sometimes allowing players to excessively gamble or spend time on their websites, and that has led casinos to develop ways to help players help themselves.
+The main way they do that is by offering you options within your account that let you set deposit limits per day, week or month.
+This is the most basic of self-restraint methods, as it only lets you top up your account to a certain level and stops you from playing when that budget runs out.
 It also means that you will leave the website and focus your mind on something else which breaks the patterns and inroads to addiction.